norvig/paip-lisp/docs/chapter9.md

 *   Lisp systems are big and leave little room for other programs.
 Most Lisp systems are designed to be complete environments, within which the programmer does all program development and execution.
 For this kind of operation, it makes sense to have a large language like Common Lisp with a huge set of tools.
-However, it is becoming more common to use Lisp as just one component in a Computing environment that may include UNIX, X Windows, emacs, and other interacting programs.
+However, it is becoming more common to use Lisp as just one component in a computing environment that may include UNIX, X Windows, emacs, and other interacting programs.
 In this kind of heterogeneous environment, it would be useful to be able to define and run small Lisp processes that do not include megabytes of unused tools.
 Some recent compilers support this option, but it is not widely available yet.